Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Soy Sauce

 Soy Sauce is popular among the substitutes for tamari as it is almost close to tamari and can be available widely.
 Soy sauce can be used in stir-fries and stews, and to marinate chicken, meat, and fish as well.
-This regular soy sauce will have the same umami flavor as tamari.
-To use this soy sauce as a substitute, use a ratio of 1:1 instead of tamari.

 If you are worrying about salty flavor as soy sauce contains more salt than tamari, just use only 3/4 tablespoons of soy sauce for one tablespoon of tamari.
 If you want more information like can soy sauce go bad then check out this link.